deanishe/alfred-workflow/README.md

 import sys

+# Workflow3 supports Alfred 3's new features.
+The `Workflow` class
+# is also compatible with Alfred 2.
-from workflow import Workflow
+from workflow import Workflow3

 def main(wf):
-    # The Workflow instance will be passed to the function
+    # The Workflow3 instance will be passed to the function
-    # you call from `Workflow.run`.
-Not so useful, as
+    # you call from `Workflow3.run`.
+    # Not super useful, as the `wf` object created in
-    # the `wf` object created in `if __name__ ...` below is global.
+    # the `if __name__ ...` clause below is global...
     #
-    # Your imports go here if you want to catch import errors (not a bad idea)
+    # Your imports go here if you want to catch import errors, which
-    # or if the modules/packages are in a directory added via `Workflow(libraries=...)`
+    # is not a bad idea, or if the modules/packages are in a directory
+    # added via `Workflow3(libraries=...)`
     import somemodule
     import anothermodule

-    # Get args from Workflow, already in normalized Unicode
+    # Get args from Workflow3, already in normalized Unicode.
+    # This is also necessary for "magic" arguments to work.
     args = wf.args

     # Do stuff here ...